 KUNG FU FIGHTING!

 This intervention was a spur-of-the-moment idea when I was working with one of my client a few weeks ago.
-He is a young boy with a rare genetic disorder that causes spastic movement in his arms and legs.
 He has demonstrated the ability to functionally move his arms and legs when prompted, so our most recent goal revolved around increasing the frequency of purposeful movement.

 Enter the dragon.